Herring-UGAECSE-2920/Class-Instructions/README.md

 - **G28 – Return Home**

     The G28 command tells the machine to move the tool to its reference point or home position.
-Since we have convenient X and Y axis endstops already on the plotter, we can use these to establish a good home position.
+Since we have convenient X and Y axis endstops already on the plotter, we can use these to establish a good home position, given we know where the endstops put us on the paper and where our desired home position is.

 - **M02 - End of Program**